madprops/airc/README.md

 Bots listen to commands from users in the irc channel.

-Admins can use all the commands, while others might have access to commands like `!ur` if they have permission.
+The bot admins can use all the commands, while others might have access to commands like `!ur` if they have permission.

 To use commands you highlight the bot and use `!` or whatever is configured as the `command_char`: